mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 miniatures wargames allow their players to construct, paint and field large armies or fleets on a tabletop surface.
-The armies can range from anything in history or fiction and may feature land, air, sea or space- bound forces.
+The armies can range from anything in history or fiction and may feature land, air, sea or space-bound forces.
 Players make opposed Tactics (naval or military) checks (1D hours, INT or EDU) to determine winners.
 At early Tech Levels, the miniatures used are fairly crude, although these progress in quality as Tech